ABSanthosh/SWENG-881--Course-Project/Readme.md

 ```

-Based on the pseudo code for the `skipLines(final Predicate<String> predicate, final int maxLines)` method, I have numbered the nodes and extracted the corresponding edges in the format required by the [Graph Coverage web application](https://cs.gmu.edu:8443/offutt/coverage/GraphCoverage).
+Based on the pseudo code for the `skipLines(final Predicate<String> predicate, final int maxLines)` method, the team numbered the nodes and extracted the corresponding edges in the format required by the [Graph Coverage web application](https://cs.gmu.edu:8443/offutt/coverage/GraphCoverage).

 **Node Numbering Scheme**